 - (6) Ensure our HR, governance and procurement policies and procedures promote and support our values and standards and use every opportunity to promote our standards of behaviour and the values underpinning the way we work through for example:

 - Organisational development programme;

 - · Leadership group development;

 - Corporate Learning and development programme;

 - Communications strategy;

 - Member Learning and Development Programme.

 - (7) Communicate to others who work with us our expectations for compliance with ethical standards through:

 - Service level agreements;

 - · Contracts and procurement processes;

-- · Partnership agreements;
+- Partnership agreements;

 - Sponsorship agreements.

-- Checking ethical compliance at governing body level though promoting good behaviour and annual Monitoring Officer checks; - In the Member Survey we ask a question to test awareness of ethical standards and how individual Members contribute to maintaining them; - The Chair of the Authority and the Management Team are involved in preparing the Annual Governance Statement and it is considered and approved by the Authority meeting following scrutiny by the External Auditors; - Employee terms and conditions, values based set of behaviours and completed appraisal forms; - Delivering an ongoing programme of ethical awareness training and including a session on standards and ethics in the annual compulsory planning training delivered to all Members; - Resources Policies and Procedures; - Member Learning and Development Plans; - Performance Management (appraisal) process; - Corporate training programme and developing the Management Team; - Procurement Strategy and Contract Procedure Rules; - Conduct included within revised employee statement of terms and conditions; - Tender and contract documentation including Standing Orders: - Due Diligence Panel (DDP), chaired by the Monitoring Officer, looks at issues such as reputation and environmental impact when considering giving and sponsorship offers; - Registers of in-kind and financial sponsorship and giving under £5,000 and register of Staff Benefits reviewed by the DDP every 6 months with offers over £5000 being considered on a case by case basis; - Register for additional employment over grade H.
+- Checking ethical compliance at governing body level though promoting good behaviour and annual Monitoring Officer checks; - In the Member Survey we ask a question to test awareness of ethical standards and how individual Members contribute to maintaining them.
+The Member Survey for 2022/23 was issued in December 2022 with an extension of time for completion, to enable all Members to participate, being given to March 2023. - The Chair of the Authority and the Statutory Officers, DCEO and DSM are involved in preparing the Annual Governance Statement and it is considered and approved by the Authority meeting following scrutiny by the External Auditors; - Employee terms and conditions, values based set of behaviours and completed appraisal forms; - Delivering an ongoing programme of ethical awareness training and including a session on standards and ethics in the annual compulsory planning training delivered to all Members; - Resources Policies and Procedures: - Member Learning and Development Plans; - Performance Management (appraisal) process; - Corporate training programme and developing the Management Team; - Procurement Strategy and Contract Procedure Rules; - Conduct included within revised employee statement of terms and conditions; - Tender and contract documentation including Standing Orders; - Due Diligence Panel (DDP), chaired by the Monitoring Officer, looks at issues such as reputation and environmental impact when considering giving and sponsorship offers; - Registers of in-kind and financial sponsorship and giving under £5,000 and register of One Team (staff and Members) benefits reviewed by the DDP every 6 months with offers over £5000 being considered on a case by case basis; - Register for additional employment over grade H.

 - Every two years the Authority carries out a survey of Members to get feedback on the following areas:

-- o Strategic and External Leadership
+- Strategic and External Leadership

 - Governance and Scrutiny

 - Contribution and Development

 - Communication

-- o Community Engagement
+- Community Engagement

-- The Members' survey was due to take place during 2018 but in light of the Member decision to carry out a review of governance arrangements the next survey will take place during 2021/22.
+- The Members' survey was due to take place during 2018 but in light of the Member decision to carry out a review of governance arrangements the next survey is taking place during 2022/23.

-- The compulsory annual Member planning training events were held on 25 September 2020 and 23 October 2020.
-In the 2016 Members Survey 66% (15) of Members responding agreed that they were aware of the Authority's ethical framework and how they contribute to maintaining high ethical standards.
+- The compulsory annual Member planning training events were held on 23 September and 21 October 2022.
+In the 2016 Members Survey 66% (15) of Members responding agreed that they were aware of

+the Authority's ethical framework and how they contribute to maintaining high ethical standards.
 30% (7) Neither agreed nor disagreed and 4% (1) did not know.